 Wondering if Ted Lasso is ok for kids?
 After all the Emmy wins, you may be considering it for a family show.
 However is Ted Lasso kid friendly?
 Not really.
-Ted Lasso is rated TV-MA for severe language and sexual content.
-You’re not going to see Bridgerton nudity, but there are a ton of sexual jokes and bare bottoms.
+It’s an excellent show, no doubt, but some material is just not appropriate for kids.
+You’re not going to see Bridgerton nudity, but there are a ton of sexual jokes and bare bottoms, even in Season 3.
 Here’s what parents need to know in this Ted Lasso Parents Guide.

 Ted Lasso Parents Guide